 Mark and I met where a lot of couples meet—the workplace.
 He was the cute, funny guy who made me laugh after I was going through a terrible broken engagement.
 I knew the country boy who always wore boots and took care of horses was a great guy, but I had no interest in pursuing a work relationship.

-As luck would have it, he took a promotion a couple months later at another company and we started dating the same evening of his last day at work.
+As luck would have it, he took a promotion a couple of months later at another company and we started dating the same evening of his last day at work.

 After a year of meeting families, friends and taking vacations, we decided to move in together with the goal of making a life together.
 Two years go by and Mark is ready to start building a house on property we had been clearing off for 6-months.

 “I want to build us a life together.
 This is where our driveway will come in.
 Here is where you can have a garden and we’ll keep the animals over there.
 Our bedroom will go here and your office can be in this part of the house.”

 After weeks of meeting with a couple of vendors, we decided on the “first of a few” homes we would share together over our lifetime.

 A week later, Mark started acting in a strange behavior you only notice after your heart has been broken and it’s searching for answers.